-Airthings, Indoor Air Quality (IAQ) specialists and experts in radon gas detection, is optimized for Amazon Alexa, Google Assistant and IFTTT integration, meaning there are now even more ways to take control of your indoor air quality.
+Airthings, indoor air quality specialists and experts in radon gas detection, is optimized for Amazon Alexa, Google Assistant and IFTTT integration, meaning there are now even more ways to take control of your indoor air quality.
 Furthermore, the recent collaboration with BrezeoMeter brings a new tile to the Airthings Dashboard.
 As a result, users have access to both indoor and outdoor air data.
 Airthings’ integration with Alexa, Google Assistant and IFTTT, as well as the Airthings Dashboard, gives you a complete personalized system to control your Airthings devices.

 Airthings and Amazon Alexa